dydra/http-api-tests/README.md

 In order to execute simple scripts manually:

-- establish values for the shell variables
+- Establish values for the shell variables
   - `STORE_URL` : the HTTP URI to specify the remote host.
   - `STORE_ACCOUNT` : the account name.
   - `STORE_REPOSITORY` : the repository name eg.
   - `STORE_TOKEN` : an authentication if authentication is required.
-- define the shell environment
+- Define the shell environment
-- run the desired script(s)
+- Run the desired script(s)

-for example
+For example

     export STORE_URL="http://dydra.com"
     export STORE_ACCOUNT="openrdf-sesame"